fredericleveille/Simulation-Serre-Centre-Sud/README.md

 Also, Temperature seems lower during summer than winter...maybe because of the control type on the cooling coil that sets duct temperatur at 14C
 I can either change the control type to investigate or try scheduling no avaibility for heating during sumer to see the impact.
 I'll try first to change the setpoint temperature for the cooling coil to the setpoint of the greenhouse and see the effect.
+When modifying cooling temperature setpoint to a higher valu (GH vs 14) the cooling coil works a lot less but natural ventilation and heating are higher.
+Outside temperature for summmer are kind of low.
+Max value is 26C.
+If sensible cooling by plant is high and ther is a lot of nat vent that could explain the need for heating.
+I Thnik that plants sensible loads are si high (or low because in the negative) during summer that we need heating.
+I'll try modifying the heating avaibility schedule to see the effect.